Enzzza/arduino-clock/README.md

 ```

-After we finished up initial setup we Arduino will run loop function that is running in some interval
+After we finished up initial setup, Arduino will run loop function that is running in some interval.

 ```C
 void loop() {